Electronic Handheld Games

 Slightly smaller than a game gear this is a superb handheld

 version of the PC Engine.
-Came with Colour screen and plays HU Card
+Came with a colour screen and plays HU Card

 games.
 Very scarce these days but still available in a few places.

-Dad a tv tuner available as an attachment as shown but I think this
+Had a TV tuner available as an attachment as shown but I think this

 only works in Japan?

-The first hand-held color video game system.
+The first hand-held colour video game system.
 Sold by Atari.
 Offers multi-player competition,

 built-in 3D and distortion graphic effects and a 16bit graphics engine.
 Ahead of its time